Migratory Birds Hunting Regulations, 2013–2014: Yukon Territory

 You are required to possess a valid federal Migratory Game Bird Hunting Permit with a Canadian Wildlife Habitat Conservation Stamp to hunt migratory birds in Canada.
 This permit and stamp are valid in all provinces and territories.
 Most provinces and territories have additional licence requirements for hunting migratory birds and/or to carry firearms.
 To know what you require, and if there are further restrictions for hunting migratory birds, please verify the applicable regulations for the province/territory where you will be hunting.
 Note that all required permits and licences must be in your possession while you are hunting.

-Non-toxic shot must be used in all areas of Canada to hunt migratory game birds, except for woodcock, Band-tailed Pigeons and Mourning Doves.
+In the Yukon, non-toxic shot must be used to hunt migratory game birds.
 Within National Wildlife Areas, the possession of lead shot is prohibited for all hunting, including the hunting of migratory birds and upland game birds.
-For those birds still hunted with lead shot, remove the lead shot before cooking whenever possible in order to reduce your exposure to contaminants.
-As well, remove the skin and fat from fish-eating birds before cooking them.

 Canadians may be exposed to avian-borne viruses when hunting or handling migratory birds and other wild game.
 Environment Canada recommends the following website, maintained by the Public Health Agency of Canada, for information about minimizing the risk of exposure: www.phac-aspc.gc.ca